SageJames/Web3-Hub/README.md

 ## FAQ

-#### How can this libaray help me?
+#### How can this library help me?

 This library offers an array of tools that you can use to level up your defi experince.
 Use our link to learn and keep track of what is happening in the world of defi.

 #### What can I use this library for?

-This library is a refference place for all of your Defi need.
-Unlike an awesome page, we do not just offer you link to material.
-Instead, this repo tries to help you find exaxtly what you need to be successful in you Defi life.
+This library is a refference place for all of your defi needs.
+Unlike an awesome page, we do not just offer you links to material.
+Instead, this repo tries to help you find exaxtly what you need to be successful in you defi projects.

 #### Where do I find what best works for me?

-* If you are trying to create something I would recconmend [here](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)
+* If you are trying to create something I would recommend [here](https://github.com/SageJames/Web3-Hub/tree/main/Dapp-Starter)
 * If you want to learn the tools of web3 start [here](https://web3.career/learn-web3)
 * If you just want to have some news on Defi and blockchain tech start [here](https://cryptonews.com)
 * Anything else should be within the index section.